silbinarywolf/preferdiscretegpu/README.md

 ## How to use

 Just import the package for side-effects.
+This will have no additional behaviour on non-Windows systems.

 ```go
 package main